celine-hsieh/Plant-Identification-Web-App/README.md

 The core concept revolves around using CNN models for their exceptional ability in image recognition and classification tasks.
 These models analyze uploaded plant images to identify species, drawing from a comprehensive database of plant characteristics.
 The integration with ChatGPT API brings in an interactive dimension, allowing users to converse with an AI chatbot for more detailed information about the identified plant, its care, habitat, and other botanical insights.

 ### Technologies
-- **CNN for Image Recognition**: Utilizes a pre-trained CNN model for robust and accurate plant identification.
+- **MobileNetV2 for Image Recognition**: Utilizes a pre-trained MobileNetV2 model for robust and accurate plant identification.
 - **ChatGPT API**: Enhances user interaction by providing detailed plant information and answering related queries.
 - **Web Technologies**: Built with modern web frameworks for a seamless and responsive user experience.